Madison Station Historic Preservation Commission

 | View All

 The Commission shall be composed of members who shall have demonstrated training or experience in the fields of history, architecture, architectural history, urban planning, archaeology or law, or who shall be residents of a historic district designed pursuant to that ordinance.
 Members of the commission shall be bona fide residents of the City of Madison.
 Not more than one of the members of the commission shall be a public official.
+Members of the Board are nominated by the Mayor and appointed by the City Council.

 |Name / Position